-Beloved, I urge you as sojourners and exiles to abstain from the passions of the flesh, which wage war against your soul.1 Peter 2:11(ESV)
+Beloved, I urge you as aliens and strangers to abstain from fleshly lusts which wage war against the soul.1 Peter 2:11(NASB)

 As God's blood-bought children and as His peculiar representatives on earth, we are required to be faithful witnesses to the One that bought us with His blood, for this gives glory to God and confounds the kingdom of Satan.

-And Peter reminds us that the 'treats' that Satan strews in our ways are passions of our flesh that tickle our fancies and damage our soul – they are lusts that feed our self-life, and starve us of the bread of Life that is the only nourishment that is good for our souls.
-They are cravings of our heart and passions of the flesh which cause an internal battle within and prevents the Spirit from continuing His work in our lives of conforming us into the image and likeness of Jesus.
+And Peter reminds us that the 'treats' that Satan strews in our way are passions of our flesh that tickle our fancies and damage our soul – they are lusts that feed our self-life and starve us of the Bread of Life that is the only nourishment that is good for our souls.
+They are cravings of our heart and passions of the flesh, which cause an internal battle within and prevent the Spirit from continuing His work in our lives of conforming us into the image and likeness of Jesus.

 Loving Father, I know that this world is not my home.
-Help me to be a faithful witness to You in body, soul and spirit by resisting temptations of the flesh and the treats of the enemy and help me to walk worthy before You all the days of my life, in Jesus name I pray, AMEN.
+Help me to be a faithful witness to You in body, soul, and spirit by resisting temptations of the flesh and the treats of the enemy.
+Help me to walk worthy before You all the days of my life.
+In Jesus' name I pray, AMEN.